 New Hampshire Republicans pick far-right candidate to challenge U.S. Senator Hassan

-WASHINGTON, Sept 14 (Reuters) - New Hampshire Republicans chose far-right candidate Don Bolduc to take on Democratic U.S. Senator Maggie Hassan in November's election, Edison Research projected on Wednesday, potentially complicating Republicans' chance of winning a Senate majority.
+WASHINGTON, Sept 14 (Reuters) - New Hampshire Republicans chose far-right candidate Don Bolduc to take on Democratic U.S. Senator Maggie Hassan in November's election, Edison Research projected on Wednesday, potentially complicating Republican chances of winning a Senate majority.

-Bolduc, a retired Army brigadier general, has echoed Donald Trump's false claims about 2020 election fraud and questioned whether the Federal Bureau of Investigation should be abolished following its August search of the former president's Florida estate, where agents found a cache of classified documents.
+Bolduc, a retired U.S. Army brigadier general, has echoed Donald Trump's false claims about 2020 election fraud and questioned whether the FBI should be abolished following its August search of the Republican former president's Florida estate, where agents seized a cache of classified documents.

-His more moderate rival, New Hampshire Senate President Chuck Morse, conceded defeat earlier on Wednesday.
+His more moderate rival, New Hampshire Senate President Chuck Morse, conceded defeat.

 "It's been a long night & we've come up short.
 I want to thank my supporters for all the blood, sweat & tears they poured into this team effort," Morse said in a post on Twitter, adding that he had called Bolduc to congratulate him.

-Republican voters selected another Trump-aligned candidate, Karoline Leavitt, to take on one of the state's two incumbent House of Representatives members, Edison projected.
-Another Republican House primary remained too close to call.
+Republican voters also selected Trump-aligned candidates to take on New Hampshire's two Democratic incumbent House of Representatives members, Edison projected.

 New Hampshire could play a key role in the Nov.
 8 election that will determine control of Congress, as both Hassan and the state's two House Democrats are considered vulnerable by nonpartisan analysts.

-Taking back either the Senate or the House of Representatives would give Republicans the power to bring Democratic President Joe Biden's legislative agenda to a halt and launch potentially politically damaging probes.
+Taking back either the Senate or the House would give Republicans the power to bring Democratic President Joe Biden's legislative agenda to a halt and launch potentially politically damaging probes.

 But as in other states, some Republicans have worried that candidates who echo Trump's divisive style could hurt their chances.